Richmond Primary School Admissions

-To apply for a place at Richmond Academy, you must apply through Kent County Council admissions.
+To apply for a place at Richmond Primary School, you must apply through Kent County Council admissions.
 Follow the link below to apply.

 By completing and signing the School Admission Form you are confirming that you have read, understood and accepted the pages and policies below: